willfurnass/sheffield_hpc/help.rst

     Please make sure you check through our resources prior to contacting us as we are a small team with limited resources.

-If you are still having issues or need specific advice e.g. how to best parallelise your workflow, please contact `IT Services' Research and Innovation team <mailto:research-it@sheffield.ac.uk>`_ or if you have more specific queries about programming / coding for HPC clusters e.g. CUDA programming please contact the `Research Software Engineering team <https://rse.shef.ac.uk/contact/>`_.
+If you are still having issues or need specific advice e.g. how to best parallelise your workflow, please contact `IT Services' Research and Innovation team (``research-it@sheffield.ac.uk``) or if you have more specific queries about programming / coding for HPC clusters e.g. CUDA programming please contact the `Research Software Engineering team <https://rse.shef.ac.uk/contact/>`_.

 ------